alex-ruperto/Javierlabs-Site/README.md

 Javierlabs is a modern, fast, and interactive web application built with cutting-edge full-stack technologies.
 It serves as a **portfolio platform** with integrated chatbot support to act as a professional career advocate.
-The chatbot is powered by the OpenAI API, controlled with .NET, and hosted on Azure.
+The chatbot is powered by the OpenAI API, controlled with ASP.NET Core, and hosted on Azure.

 ---